Angel-O/globeapp/README.md

 # globeapp
-just messing around with Scala.js and Play! framework.
+just messing around the Play! framework and Scala.js.
 The result?
-A simple web app to centered around mobile apps.
-Note the UI project is an experiment to turn Biding.scala into a reactive component based library
+A little web app based on mobile apps.
+Note: the UI project is a Scala.js experiment to turn Biding.scala into a reactive component based library: not expecting you to understand everything :)

 ## Tech stack